- Finance Credit Suisse Fined, For Facilitating Cocaine Cash Laundering

-A change in the structure and function of the brain during development can have a profound effect on the sleep patterns.
+A change in the structure and function of the brain during development can have a profound effect on sleep patterns.
 The amount of sleep you obtain decreases slowly as you age.
 It's not the same amount of sleep that you used to get while you were a teenager or an adolescent.

 Sleep is vital for the body alongside a healthy balanced diet and exercise.
 An average adult requires 7 to 8 hours of sound sleep every day.

 Sleep disturbances can escalate the risk of physical and mental health problems, according to the National Institute For Health.
-A poor sleep can affect your day-to-day activities and also affect your ability to make sound judgements.
+A night of poor sleep can affect your day-to-day activities and also affect your ability to make sound judgements.